Dr Kristine Belesova

 I joined LSHTM in 2013.
 In the past, I have held appointments at the Potsdam Institute for Climate Impact Research (PIK, Germany), Dalla Lana School of Public Health (University of Toronto, Canada), United Nations University (UNU, Germany), and Latvian Environmental Investment Fund.

-I have a PhD in Environmental Epidemiology from LSHTM, Associate Fellowship of the Higher Education Academy, and 1st Class BSc(Hons) in Sustainable Development from the University of St Andrews.
+I have a PhD in Environmental Epidemiology from LSHTM, Fellowship of the Higher Education Academy, and 1st Class BSc(Hons) in Sustainable Development from the University of St Andrews.

 - Deputy Module Organiser on the course Environmental Change and Global Health Policy